giomurru/ble-framework/README.md

 The ReadBearLab BLE boards can be attached to a micro controller such as Arduino to allow simple wireless serial communication with your mobile device.

 The sample Unity project inside the folder Unity contains two sample scenes to get started using the framework.
 1) RobotServer: build this scene for testing BleMini with Arduino Mega + Adafruit Motor Shield with 4 DC Motors.
-The code for Arduino is inside the folder Arduino/RobotClient
+The code for Arduino is inside the folder Arduino/RobotClient.
+Read this article for details on how to wire the Adafruit Motor Shield with 4 DC Motors: https://learn.adafruit.com/adafruit-motor-shield-v2-for-arduino/overview
-2) MeteoStation: build this scene for testing BleMini with Arduino Mega + Sparkfun RTH03 temperature and humidity sensor.
+2) MeteoStation: build this scene for a sample app for temperature and humidity sensor reading.
+The hardware setup is BleMini with Arduino Mega + Sparkfun RTH03 sensor.
+Read this article for details on how to wire the humidity and temperature sensor: https://learn.sparkfun.com/tutorials/rht03-dht22-humidity-and-temperature-sensor-hookup-guide/all
+You can find the code for Arduino inside the folder Arduino/MeteoServer.
+In both hardware configurations (RobotClient and MeteoServer) the BleMini Rx and Tx pins must be wired respectively to the Tx1 18 and Rx1 19 digital pins of the Arduino Mega 2560.

 Before building the Unity project for Android targets, you need to generate the android plugin using the AndroidPlugin project.
 You can open this project using Android Studio, then click on Run 'copyPlugin' to generate and copy the plugin in the BleFramework/Assets/Plugin/Android folder.
 Now you are ready to build the Unity project for Android targets.